DesmondYapy/LMS-Web-App/README.md

   - `Data_View.py` – Standalone Streamlit page for viewing raw data files.
   - `settings.py` – Placeholder for settings page, currently empty.

+- **.gitattributes** – Specifies the entrypoint.sh EOL sequence to be LF for cross-platform compatibility
 - **.gitignore** – Specifies files and directories to exclude from version control.
 - **Dockerfile** – Dockerfile to containerize both backend and frontend services.
 - **entrypoint.sh** – Shell script to start both backend and frontend servers in Docker and run `seed.py` on startup.